1840-1849 Timeline of Allen County, Indiana

 Chief Richardville, a participant in the victories and final defeat that led to the loss of Native American control of the area, dies and is buried in downtown Fort Wayne.
 A monument marks his resting place.

-1841, April 7 - a funeral service was held for President William Henry Harrison in the East Room at the White House.
+ON THIS DAY // On April 7, 1841, a funeral service was held for President William Henry Harrison in the East Room at the White House.
 Harrison was the Indiana's first Territorial Governor and the ninth president of the United States.
-Copied from the April 7, 2017 post by Indiana Bicentennial Commission on Facebookon Facebook.

-1842, February 20 - the first medical school in Indiana opens as a department of LaPorte University.
+On this day in Indiana History, 1842, the first medical school in Indiana opens as a department of LaPorte University.
 A graduate of the school is William Worrall Mayo, who establishes the Mayo Clinic in Minnesota in 1889.
-From Indiana Historical Bureau on Facebook.

 1843